liviucotfas/ase-web-and-cloud-applications-security/05 - MVCStore - Controllers, Actions, Views.md

 To support the tag helper that will display the page numbers, we need to pass information to the view about the number of pages available, the current page, and the total number of products in the repository.
 The easiest way to do this is to create a view model class, which is used specifically to pass data between a controller and a view.

 6. Create a `ViewModels` folder in your project.
-Add a class called `PagingInfo`.
+Add a class called `PagingInfoViewModel`.

     ```C#
-    public class PagingInfo
+    public class PagingInfoViewModel
     {
         public int TotalItems { get; set; }
         public int ItemsPerPage { get; set; }